 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of waiver participants who receive annual preventative healthcare N=Number of waiver participants who received recommended annual preventative healthcare screenings and/or vaccinations; D=Number of waiver participants in the sample
+Number and percent of waiver participants whose records reflect recommended annual preventative healthcare screenings and vaccinations; N=Number of waiver participants whose records reflect recommended annual preventative healthcare screenings and vaccinations; D=Number of records reviewed